Subatomic Physics Research Tools and Instruments grants program

 For SAP-RTI categories 2 and 3 grant applications, the following additional criterion is also taken into account:

-• Organizational structure, accessibility and synergy—applicant(s) must demonstrate a clearly defined organizational structure to ensure that the equipment can be operated and maintained efficiently and effectively, as well as providing access for other users; examples of elements to be addressed include
+• Organizational structure and accessibility —applicant(s) must demonstrate a clearly defined organizational structure to ensure that the equipment can be operated and maintained efficiently and effectively, as well as providing access for other users; examples of elements to be addressed include

 • suitability and effectiveness of the oversight/management structure and the users’ representative body

-• policies and practices to support equity, diversity and inclusion within the team (e.g., recruitment of team members, management of the team, mentorship)—for more information, refer to the EDI considerations for research teams
+• policies and practices to support EDI within the team (e.g., recruitment of team members, management of the team, mentorship)—for more information, refer to the EDI considerations for research teams

 • plans for effective operation and maintenance of the equipment